Boris Rhein: Minister-President of Hesse, 2022–present

 In 2022, Volker Bouffier, the state's Minister-President and leader of the Hessian CDU, announced that he would vacate his office and designated Rhein as his successor.
 According to the German daily Süddeutsche Zeitung, he was chosen over Peter Beuth, the Minister of the Interior, Michael Boddenberg, the Minister of Finance, and Ines Claus, the party's leader in the state parliament, because of his standing with Alliance 90/The Greens, the CDU's coalition partner.
 He was elected to the office of Minister-President on 31 May 2022.

 In his capacity as Minister-President, Rhein has been one of Hesse's representatives on the Bundesrat, where he serves on the Committee on Foreign Affairs and the Defence Committee.

-In the 2023 Hessian state election, Rhein's CDU received 34.6% of the vote, remaining the larges party in the state parliament and increasing its share by 7.6%.
+In the 2023 Hessian state election, Rhein's CDU received 34.6% of the vote, remaining the largest party in the state parliament and increasing its share by 7.6%.